erick-gulyan/cse15l-lab-report/lab-report-1-week-2.md

 https://sdacs.ucsd.edu/~icc/index.php

 Afterwards, you will open the terminal in VS Code under the **Terminal-> New Terminal**

+In the Terminal you need to type "ssh" followed by your course specific account email.
+Your command should look like:
+`ssh cs15lwi22zz@ieng6.ucsd.edu` with the "zz" being replaced by the characters to your specific account.

+Next, the terminal should prompt you for a password, so enter your password for the course specific account.

+Once the password is entered, your screen should look like this (Keep in mind, password will not display as you are typing).

 <img width="771" alt="Screen Shot 2022-01-05 at 3 34 42 PM" src="https://user-images.githubusercontent.com/97641133/149435654-f13589f4-fbb5-45be-bc34-a5c12fac5870.png">